siliconvalleytriathlonclub/svtc-sync/README.md

 The tool will take a mandatory argument specifying the platform to verify users for.
 Currently values can be either "strava" or "slack".

-It will generate an aphabetically ordered list of `matched` reference records (multiple if applicable) in the following format; - unless the -email option is specified (see below).
+It will generate an aphabetically ordered list of `matched` reference records (multiple if applicable) in the following format - unless the -email option is specified (see below).

     [source record]
         [num] name (email) - status [expired date]